CampbellDavid/reactathon/readme.md

 ## Planning

--- BACKEND --
+-- BACK END --

-The backend of the application was obtained via a web search for an API.
+The back end of the application was obtained via a web search for an API.
 We chose the Breaking Bad API as it has a lot of content that we could work with and was a topic of interest to both me and Xuan.

--- FRONTEND --
+-- FRONT END --

-The task required the use of React.js for the development of the frontend.
+The task required the use of React.js for the development of the front end.

 ## Project Management